 ENEOS Group companies are involved in forest stewardship activities that contribute to the preservation of biodiversity.

 Since 1998, JX Nippon Oil & Gas Exploration has implemented a forest stewardship project called JX Nakajo Forest for the preservation of pine trees on and around the site of its Nakajo Field Office in Niigata Prefecture.
+The company was recognized for these initiatives with the 3rd Infrastructure Maintenance Award (Ministry of Agriculture, Forestry and Fisheries; category for activities supporting maintenance) in September 2019.

-JX Nippon Mining & Metals is also working to maintain the natural environment by continually engaging in afforestation activities such as tree planting and thinning, mainly at the sites of its closed mines.
+JX Nippon Mining & Metals is also working to maintain and improve the natural environment by continually engaging in afforestation activities such as tree planting and thinning, mainly at the sites of its closed mines.

 Providing Sustainable Seafood Menu Options at the Employee Cafeteria